sumedhabiswas/rate_of_msec_magnetars/README.md

 # Comparing the Space Density of the Formation of Millisecond-Spin Magnetars with that of Fast X-Ray Transients

-Adding scripts used for any calculations done; Better description to follow;
+Added some scripts used for any calculations done; Better description to follow;

+Paper submitted to A&A - repository will be updated once peer-review is complete.